Tubularia indivisa

-Tubularia indivisa (oaten pipes hydroid) is a species of large hydroid discovered in 1758.
+Tubularia indivisa (oaten pipes hydroid) is a species of large hydroid described in 1758.

 Description

 T. Indivisa is observed to have around 40 oral tentacles surrounded by 20–30 larger tentacles.
 This outer ring of larger tentacles are paler and longer than the inner ring of oral tentacles.
 The tough and yellow unbranched stems are clustered together and fuse at the base of the colony.
 The color of the single polyp itself can range from a pale pink to a red and in spring (mainly), red or pink gonotheca grow between the inner set of oral tentacles.
 The gonotheca has been described as "part of hydroid producing gametes where eggs are often incubated until the larva is released".
 The polyps are observed with a conical or flask shape and present only in spring, with the diameter of the polyp and tentacles being around 15 mm in length and the overall height observed of the entire organism ranging from 10-15 cm.